Engine not running or cranking over can be an easy fix

 The battery cables are used to transfer the battery voltage to the engine

-will act much like a dead battery by not allowing the voltage to continue to the
+will act much like a low battery by not allowing the voltage to continue to the

 starter motor.
 Check both the negative and positive battery cables for abnormal